-Challenges Solved With New Working Capital for a Staffing Company
+Working Capital for Staffing Company Opens Up Expansion Opportunities

 The client a highly specialized temporary staffing company provides (sophisticated or Fortune 500) companies with short-term contractual employees.
 The Company has been in business for 31 years.
 In 2001, they were purchased by a foreign organization expanding into the US market.
 The Company operates as a standalone business relying heavily on its own profits for cash-flow and relied on their local bank for working capital.